juhoinkinen/Annif-wiki/Analyzers.md

 ## `spacy` analyzer

 The `spacy` analyzer performs lemmatization for many languages using the [spaCy NLP toolkit](https://spacy.io/).
 See [Models & Languages](https://spacy.io/usage/models) for the current list of supported languages.
-You will need to download language-specific models separately.
-Typically there are several different models available for each language - the smallest ones work just fine as we only need support for lemmatization but not any advanced features supported in the larger models.

-To download the small model for English:

-    python -m spacy download en_core_web_sm

-To download the small model for German:

-    python -m spacy download de_core_news_sm

 The analyzer takes a language code as parameter, e.g. `spacy(en_core_web_sm)`.
 Optionally, lemmas can be forced to lowercase using the `lowercase` option, like this: `spacy(en_core_web_sm,lowercase=1)`

-This analyzer needs to be installed separately.
+This analyzer and the language-specific models need to be installed separately.
 See [[Optional features and dependencies]]